 1. Go Where the Locals Go

 As foodies, when you arrive in a city, sometimes it’s hard to find the best places to go to enjoy the best local eats.
 Food stalls can often be intimidating, questionable, and unfamiliar.
-However, the founders of Taipei Eats have spent hours and hours scouting out the best food experiences in the city.
+However, the tour guides have spent hours and hours scouting out the best food experiences in the city.